-William Stafford and Traveling Through The Dark
+William Stafford And A Summary of Traveling Through The Dark

 William Stafford based his poem on an actual incident which he was involved in on the road in Oregon state one time.
 He used this experience to try and work out in the poem just exactly what his role should be.

 In his own quiet and conversational way the poet takes the reader into the dark of the night, to the scene of the accident, and explains the situation in quite a straightforward manner.
 Surely the deer should be moved, rolled off the road and down into the river.
 That way, oncoming drivers won't have to swerve to avoid the deer, causing danger to themselves and others?